hiltonjanfield/starsNT/README.md

 StarsNT is written using PHP 5.5 and Yii 2.0, and makes extensive use of the technologies behind HTML 5, CSS 3, and JavaScript.

 Those wishing to learn more or contribute can contact me directly at hilton@janfield.ca.

+## Status

+Very brief/minimal details on project status.

+Current development status: Ruleset systems ~95% complete, with only a few game features to be implemented later on (i.e. minefields, traders).
+Full ruleset editor and library management system complete to same level as rulesets themselves.
+Debugging user-scriptable functions.
+Classic Stars Ruleset built including all technologies and components.
+Map display functional, UI design testing in progress.
+Design considerations on how to implement customizable graphics in progress.